DamienIrving/teaching/datatas-pyrse/hackmd_slides.md

 ----

-To test whether Zipf’s Law holds for a collection of classic novels available from [Project Gutenberg](https://www.gutenberg.org/), we write software that counts and analyses the word frequency distribution in any arbitrary body of text.
+To test whether Zipf’s Law holds for a collection of classic novels available from [Project Gutenberg](https://www.gutenberg.org/), we wrote software that counts and analyses the word frequency distribution in any arbitrary body of text.

 ----